sigcsets/sigcse2022/_reviewers/paper-review-process.md

 All reviews are submitted through EasyChair.
 Reviewers are considered "Ordinary PC members" in EasyChair.
 APCs are considered "Senior PC members" in EasyChair.

-### Dual Anonymous Review Process
+### Dual-Anonymous Review Process
-In the dual anonymous process, submissions are anonymized (so reviewers and APCs are unaware of the author) and reviewers and APCs are anonymous to each other and the authors.
+In the dual-anonymous process, submissions are anonymized (so reviewers and APCs are unaware of the author) and reviewers and APCs are anonymous to each other and the authors.
 During the discussion of a paper in EasyChair, reviewers can refer to each other by their reviewer number on that  paper’s review.

 ## Reviewer and APC Timeline